 - Analyst-only questions and answer components can be added to all online survey

-- Respondents cannot see these questions when they are filling out the consultation
+- Respondents cannot see these questions when they are filling out the online survey

 - The answers to analyst questions are stored in the response record alongside the questions answered by the respondent.

 If you have a public facing question and/or answer component that you want to remove from the public view but you want to keep the data already stored within it then by making it analyst-only this will: